Skip to main content

 What is the best open-source web crawler for LLMs?

-CRW is the best fit for most LLM use cases: it produces clean markdown, has a Firecrawl-compatible REST API, includes a built-in MCP server, and runs on minimal resources (8 MB Docker image, 6.6 MB RAM).
+CRW is the best fit for most LLM use cases: it produces clean markdown, has a Firecrawl-compatible REST API, includes a built-in MCP server, and runs on minimal resources (single small static binary, no headless-browser baseline).
 For Python-native teams that want deep customization, Crawl4AI is a strong alternative.

 Is Crawl4AI better than Firecrawl for self-hosting?

 Crawl4AI is better if you need Python-native extraction hooks and want Apache-2.0 licensing.
-Firecrawl is better if you need screenshots, PDF parsing, and a mature SDK ecosystem.
+Firecrawl is better if you need PDF parsing and a mature SDK ecosystem.
 CRW is better than both if you prioritize speed, minimal resource usage, and operational simplicity.

 Can I use Scrapy for RAG pipelines?